On the Role of the $\nu_\tau$ Appearance in DUNE in Constraining Standard Neutrino Physics and Beyond: The case of Standard Physics

 \subsection{Expected rates for signal and backgrounds}

 In this section we estimate the event rates for the $\nu_\tau$ appearance in DUNE.
 We have used mixing parameters with their error bars from \cite{Esteban:2018azc} which we summarize in Table 2.

-The expected rates of the $\nu_\tau$ signal and background from the two fluxes considered here are reported in Tab.\ref{tab:calc1} for the standard flux and in Tab.\ref{tab:calc2} for the optimized flux.
+The expected rates of the $\nu_\tau$ signal and background (Bkg) from the two fluxes considered here are reported in table \ref{tab:calc1} for the standard flux and in table \ref{tab:calc2} for the optimized flux.
+These tables show the total number of expected $\nu_\tau$ and $\nu_e$ CC events in DUNE without considering any detection strategy.
+Using the efficiencies and S/B values discussed in the previous section, the number of signal and background events in every configuration considered in this paper can be obtained.
 In both tables we specify the two sources of electron backgrounds coming from the intrinsic $\nu_e$ component of the beam, [$\nu_e \oplus \bar \nu_e$ CC Background (beam)], and from $\nu_\mu \to \nu_e$ oscillations, [CC Background (oscillation)].

 These numbers must be compared with a total of 2043 (2369) $\nu_\mu \to \nu_e \oplus \bar \nu_\mu \to \bar \nu_e$ CC signal events for the standard (optimized) flux and with a total of 14206 (67143) $\nu_\mu \to \nu_\mu \oplus \bar \nu_\mu \to \bar \nu_\mu$ CC signal events.